garry-cairns/correspondence/README.rst

 Deployment
 ------------

-Because the app is built with Docker containers it will deploy reliably and repeatably anywhere that has a working Docker and fig installations.
+Because the app is built with Docker containers it will deploy reliably and repeatably anywhere that has working Docker and fig installations.